In the late 19th and early 20th centuries, most Armenians immigrated to New England for one horrific reason: genocide.

 But beneath the dancing and the music and the food lies a deadly serious purpose: to force the U.S. government to officially acknowledge the mass murder of their people.
 It’s something that Turkey denies even today.
 And it’s something the federal government refuses to do.

 Armenians in New England have not forgotten.
 Every year they celebrate April 24 as a day of remembrance with solemn prayers and speeches.

 But they’ve gone even further than that.
-In the 1920s, Armenians who survived the Ottoman violence hatched a plot to avenge their people – from Watertown, Massachusetts.
+In the 1920s, Armenians who survived the Ottoman violence hatched a plot to avenge their people – from Watertown, Mass.
 Only in the past few years have details about the conspiracy come to light.